 The affirmative vote of the holders of a majority of the shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter at the Annual Meeting will be required to ratify the selection of the accounting firm.
 Abstentions will have the same effect as an "against" vote on this proposal.
-Broker non-votes, if any, will have no effect.
+Broker non-votes, if any, will have no effect, although we do not expect there to be any broker non-votes on this proposal.